QueenChristina/gd_dialog/README.md

 ## Customizing the Dialog System to Fit YOUR Game
 Inevitably, you may want to change the style of the dialog system to fit your game.
 I'll list a few tips as to how you might change the code best:

+### I want my own dialog panel styles.
+Navigate to the `dialog.tscn`.
+Under current PanelContainers, change the panel style used under `custom_styles/panel`.
+Change the theme of the root Dialog node.
+You can also add a NinePatchRect as children of the PanelContainers to change dialog panel texture if you prefer.

 ### I'm making a visual novel style dialog and want character portraits to have transition animatons (or some other fancy animation)
 Currently, I use an AnimatedSprite as the character icon for simplicity.
 If you'd like to add transition animations (fade in/out, slide in/out, etc.) simply attach an AnimationPlayer to the icon.
 Feel free to define an extra "animation" key in dialog_db and add code to start an animation accordingly.